Showing posts sorted by relevance for query Chimera. Sort by date Show all posts

 Chimera (pronounced ki-meer-uh or kahy-meer-uh)

-(1) A mythological, fire-breathing monster commonly represented with a lion's head, a goat's body, and a the tail of a dragon or serpent (often with initial capital).
+(1) In Greek mythology, monster of Lycia commonly represented with a lion's head, a goat's body, and the tail of a dragon or serpent (often with initial capital).
+In some tales, the monster breathes fire; it was killed by killed by the hero Bellerophon.

 Bellerophon Riding Pegasus Fighting the Chimaera (1635) by Peter Paul Rubens (1577–1640).